-This PDS contains general information only and does not take into account your individual objectives, needs, or financial situation.
+This PDS contains general information only and does not consider your individual objectives, needs, or financial situation.
 Before acquiring any Foreign Currency Facility, you should consider whether that product is suitable for you, having regard to your individual objectives, needs and financial situation.
 If necessary, you should seek independent professional advice.